By Mike Powell of dogembassy.com

 #4 German Shorthaired Pointer

-Originally used as a hunting dog, a German Shorthaired Pointer makes an excellent camping and hiking companion—it’s big but not too bulky and it enjoys strenuous activities in various climates.
+Originally used as a hunting dog, a German Shorthaired Pointer makes an excellent camping and hiking companion—it’s big but not too bulky and enjoys strenuous activities in various climates.
 Don’t forget to give this kind of giant some good treats after a tiring hike!

 #5 Australian Cattle Dog